pagkly/Zed/Investopedia3/What the Price-To-Book Ratio (P_B Ratio) Tells You.md

 ### Equity Market Value vs. Book Value

 Due to accounting conventions on the treatment of certain costs, the market value of equity is typically higher than the book value of a company, resulting in a P/B ratio above 1.
-Under certain circumstances of financial distress, bankruptcy or expected plunges in [earnings power](https://www.investopedia.com/terms/e/earnings-power.asp), a company's P/B ratio can dive below a value of 1.
+Under certain circumstances of financial distress, bankruptcy or expected plunges in [[earnings power]](https://www.investopedia.com/terms/e/earnings-power.asp), a company's P/B ratio can dive below a value of 1.

-Because [accounting principles](https://www.investopedia.com/terms/a/accounting-principles.asp) do not recognize intangible assets such as the brand value, unless the company derived them through acquisitions, companies expense all costs associated with creating intangible assets immediately.
+Because [[accounting principles]](https://www.investopedia.com/terms/a/accounting-principles.asp) do not recognize intangible assets such as the brand value, unless the company derived them through acquisitions, companies expense all costs associated with creating intangible assets immediately.

 For example, companies must expense [research and most development](https://www.investopedia.com/terms/r/randd.asp) costs, reducing a company's book value.
 However, these R&D outlays can create unique production processes for a company or result in new patents that can bring royalty revenues going forward.
 While accounting principles favor a conservative approach in capitalizing costs, market participants may raise the stock price because of such R&D efforts, resulting in wide differences between the market and book values of equity.